-As discussed in note 1, the combined financial statements present only the Fund and do not purport to, and do not, present fairly the financial position of the State Board of Administration of Florida as of June 30, 2013 and 2012, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in note 1, the combined financial statements present only the Fund and do not purport to, and do not, present the financial position of the State of Florida as of June 30, 2014 and 2013, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
 Our opinion is not modified with respect to this matter.